 Once the guttering was in place, it was tested by simply pouring a glass of water into the higher end, and adjusting the height of each clip in turn so that the water trickled along the gutter.
 It was only then that we realised how mis-aligned the roof was!
 This was most obvious on the south-facing side as you can see in the next photo.
 (Ignore the downward-sloping gutter in the foreground; this was a temporary measure!)

 The little yellow-topped plastic container you can see on the wall to the left of the rainwater barrel is an organic fly-trap.
+(I later made my own by cutting a plastic bottle in half and inverting the top half into the bottom half).

 How to collect 3,000 litres of rainwater!